FOXFOXFOX/Fuso_in_mice/README.md

 # Fuso_in_mice
 This repo contains data, metadata, analysis code and figures for the first two experiments in which I infected mice with Fusobacterium nucleatum

+Analysis and experiment notes as of 3/3/16:

+OTU00110 appears to be the innoculum, BLASTs to an animalis strain, Emma's lab papers show that the EAVG002 are closest to animalis.

+The V4 region of the EAVG-002 innoculum strain is:
+ACGTATGTCACGAGCGTTATCCGGATTTATTGGGCGTAAAGCGCGTCTAGGTGGT
+TATGTAAGTCTGATGTGAAAATGCAGGGCTCAACTCTGTATTGCGTTGGAAACTG
+TATAACTAGAGTACTGGAGAGGTAAGCGGAACTACAAGTGTAGAGGTGAAATTCG
+TAGATATTTGTAGGAATGCCGATGGGGAAGCCAGCTTACTGGACAGATACTGACG
+CTAAAGCGCGAAAGCGTGGGTAGCAAACAGG

+The full 16S sequence is NCBI 4_8 or 21_1A from the EAV paper

+The other OTUs are different subspecies of F. nucleatum and so we can treat those as background and exclude them from analysis.
+But wait- are these found in experiment 2 as well? and why is there so much human Fuso in the mouse background?
+Fuso at t = 0???

+Analysis plans before meeting with Pat:
+1) make a stripchart of OTU110 rel abundance at 48 hr per location colon, uninfected/infected side by side for each experiment
+- OTU110/12 to get % abundance

+Project next steps:
+Need to find a better way than 16S to quantify. now that we have "controls" we could design an assay
+BUT:
+	-qPCR won't be able to get good specificity w primers, even in "negative" controls there are other species ~try taqman probes, we might already have primers, need to check w Nick -similar issues with culturing
+	-can still try the broth subculturing experiments in antibiotic, compare output side by side fuso WT and fuso stool
+	-GFP labeled fuso or antibiotic tagged with a transposon?
+This would be cool ~anaerobic GFP is expensive (evoglow). checking with Eric Martens about this. could try other ways ~quantify in plate reader based on fluorescence, would be cool ~gets around background issue
+		~would exposure to oxygen affect fuso viability if going to culture after?

+Several options going forward (while also troubleshooting other assays):
+1) repeat this/these experiments as done before, 16S to see if this was just some infection error
+2) redo 8week gavage model, shorter even, try to prove that the other model itself even works
+3) look into cloning, GFP experiments
+4) try other antibiotics for mice to be on
+5) germ free mouse experiments?